- Get Our Free Newsletter!

 by Jennifer Burcke It’s winter in New England at 1840 Farm.
 The temperature has dropped and snowflakes were falling when I walked from the farmhouse to the coop this morning.
 It’s only a matter of time before my least favorite harbinger of winter will appear.
 I know that any day now, I’ll open the coop’s […]Read more »

-by Rebecca Nickols July 2012 will go down as one of the warmest and driest months on record for much of America–including my Southwest Missouri coop.
+by Rebecca Nickols Photos by author July 2012 will go down as one of the warmest and driest months on record for much of America–including my Southwest Missouri coop.
 During this epic drought and heat, the importance of providing your flock with access to clean cool water is more critical than ever.
-Record temperatures, high humidity and dry […]Read more »
+Record temperatures, high […]Read more »

-by Rebecca Nickols It’s hot enough to fry an egg on the sidewalk!
+by Rebecca Nickols Photos by author It’s hot enough to fry an egg on the sidewalk!
 It’s so hot the chickens are laying hard-boiled eggs!
-There’s always some element of truth in many of the old folklore sayings, and with the record high temperatures we’ve had across the Midwest, I’ve been tempted to crack open an egg outside and test the […]Read more »
+There’s always some element of truth in many of the old folklore sayings, and with the record high temperatures we’ve had across the Midwest, I’ve been tempted to crack open an egg outside […]Read more »